microsoft/FluidFramework/docs/docs/visual-component.md

   clicker being render alongside this one in this component, it should receive its own ID to prevent one from interfering in the updates of the other
 - `root` - The same `SharedDirectory` provided by `this.root` from `PrimedComponent`
-- `dataProps.fluidComponentMap` - This can just take a new `Map` instance for now but will need to be filled when establishing multi-component relationships in more complex cases.
+- `dataProps.fluidObjectMap` - This can just take a new `Map` instance for now but will need to be filled when establishing multi-component relationships in more complex cases.
 This map is where all the DDS' that we use are stored after being fetched from their handles, and it used to make the corresponding component synchronously available in the view.